UniteLabs

 • "subscribe"-prefix is subtracted for observable properties

 When allowing the CDK to derive its own identifiers and display names, acronyms and abbreviations that are part of the identifier and display name will be turned into lowercase words.
 A method named "get_server_uuid" is transformed into "ServerUuid" (identifier) and "Server Uuid" (display name) respectively.
 However, in some cases, like the SiLA Service feature, identifier and display name are defined as "ServerUUID" and "Server UUID".
-If a display name is specified explicitly, the identifier is derived from it.
-Therefore, the decorator attributes must be set accordingly, for example:
+If an identifier is specified explicitly in the SiLA decorator, the display name is derived from it, and vice-versa.

 async def get_server_uuid(self) -> str: